 Produced and filmed by Patrick Rouxel/Distributed by Green Planet Films

-Plant landscapes are new frontiers that are helping reshape the path of climate change and protecting our environment and its creatures
+Plant landscapes are new frontiers that are helping reshape the path of climate change and protecting environments where wildlife can flourish

 What a lonely world it would be without the millions of tropical birds and countless animals living on every continent and in every ocean on Earth.
 Yet, at current rates of extinction, three out of four species that are common will vanish.
 Seventy percent of Earth's land animals live in forests, and in habitats that are in growing trouble.

 The growth of modern agriculture throughout the world has had profound consequences.
 It is responsible for soaring deforestation and depleted landscapes, and has become an important driver of greenhouse gas emissions.
 It is water-intensive, using nearly 70 percent of our fresh water supply.
 The cutting down of trees for agriculture also affects water cycles that have global consequences, including climate breakdowns that threaten the future of our planet.

 Animal agriculture has brought us degraded forests, rivers and lakes, dying oceans caused by overfishing, the loss of treasured wildlife, and its most unique feature, the mass abuse of farm animals, on a scale and to a degree undreamed of in human history.